 - Join the Party at Mardi Gras – Speaking of festivals, Mardi Gras is the one on everyone’s bucket list!
 Carnival season starts 12 days after Christmas, culminates on Mardi Gras / Fat Tuesday, and ends on Ash Wednesday, the first day of Lent.
 Mardi Gras is celebrated all over the world, but no place does it quite like New Orleans!
 Throughout the season, Krewes (private membership organizations) put on dozens of elaborate parades.
 Plan ahead if you want to visit NOLA during Mardi Gras, because hotels fill up!
 Can’t make it to Mardi Gras?
 No worries … you can see the amazing floats at Mardi Gras World instead.

 - Escape the City – Have a little extra time on your hands?
 You’ll find lots to see on a day trip.
-Explore the bayou on a Swamp and Boat Tour.
-Or check out the nearby plantations.
+Explore the bayou on a Swamp and Boat Tour or check out the nearby plantations.
+If you do visit a plantation, plan your trip with care … many tours focus on the beauty of the mansions, while glossing over the horrors of slavery.
 We recommend taking a tour of Whitney Plantation, which is dedicated to promoting an understanding of slavery in Louisiana.

 - Catch a Game – Sports fans will find lots to love here!
 Of course, the Saints catch most of the limelight.
-But New Orleans also has a professional basketball team, the Pelicans.
-Then, there’s the minor league Baby Cakes baseball team and a semi-pro soccer team, the Jesters.
+But there’s also the Pelicans pro basketball team, minor league Baby Cakes baseball team, and semi-pro soccer team, the Jesters.

 Now that you know what to do in New Orleans, you may be wondering what the best time to visit is.